haietza/moodle-local_onboarding/README.md

 ## Usage ##
 Configure message for new students, new teachers, low use teachers.
-Lose use is defined as having nothing or only Resources in a course (and possibly the default News forum).
+Lose use is defined as having nothing or only File resources in a course (and possibly the default News forum).

 ### New user notifications ###
 The plugin listens for user_created events, and adds those users to the local_onboarding table.
 A scheduled task runs once a day to find student and teacher roles for those users and adds them to the records accordingly.
-Another scheduled task runs once a day (1 week later to allow time for roles to be assigned) to send configured messages to those users who have a role designated.
+Another scheduled task runs once a day to send configured messages to those users who have a role designated.

 ### Low use notifications ###
-A scheduled task runs once a month to find teachers in low use courses and sends them the configured message.
+A scheduled task runs three times per year (Jan 15, May 15, Aug 15 to align with spring, summer, and fall semesters) to find teachers in low use courses and sends them the configured message.
 Teachers who are also enrolled in non-low use courses are excluded from the notifications (i.e. teachers of metacourses will likely have empty courses, but may have courses using more features and, therefore, not need additional onboarding).